alexweissuk/uher_icc_comparison/README.md

 # uher_icc_comparison
-Contains analyses and data described in my chapter "Exploring Factor Space (and other Adventures) with the Hominoid Personality Questionnaire".
+R code and data files for the analyses reported in the chapter "Exploring Factor Space (and other Adventures) with the Hominoid Personality Questionnaire".
+These analyses compare intraclass correlations between Jana Uher's “trait-adjective items” and “behavior-descriptive verb items”